Jean-LouisL672/Heteroplasmy_Project/cahier_laboratoire.md

      - This script sets up an automated and reproducible procedure to obtain the complete RefSeq genomes of Astacidea species, using the NCBI Datasets command-line tool in a conda environment configured for this project.

+## 3 novembre
+- Jean-Louis ~ 1H

+     - I tried to modify the Astacidea genome download script so that all the FASTA files are merged into a single file